holymoly/api/README.md

 # Sample hapi REST Api server

 ## What it does
+  + basic authentication on `http://localhost:8000/hello` the rest is  without
   + provides a route `http://localhost:8000/hello/{id}`
   + replys with `hello id: 42` where 42 ist the {id}
   + uses swagger for api documentation `http://localhost:8000/documentation`